xenoscopic/go-keytar/README.md

 ## Usage

 The interface to the platform's default keychain is provided by the `Keychain` interface.
-To create the appropriate `Keychain` interface instance for the current platform, do:
+To get the appropriate `Keychain` instance for the current platform,
+do:

-	keychain, err := keytar.NewKeychain()
+	keychain, err := keytar.GetKeychain()
 	if err != nil {
 		// Handle error (most likely ErrUnsupported)
 	}